B3rn475/socket-load-balancer/README.md

 socket-load-balancer
 ====================

-This is a load balancer that works at TCP/TLS level and distributes connections across different servers.
+This is a load balancer that works at TCP level and distributes connections across different servers.

 __Example:__